xchem/fragalysis-stack-behaviour-tests/README.md

 for UI-based testing of the Fragalysis Stack, and [behave] for [cucumber]-like testing of the API.

+If you want any login/authentication logic to work the Fragalysis Stack that's under test must be known to the authentication system (Keycloak) using a suitable keycloak client ID and secret (which must be provided in the corresponding `BEHAVIOUR_*` values).

 ## Contributing

 The project uses: -